-Operating & setting up a Limited Liability Company (LLC) in RI This Rhode Island business Lawyer written post was authored in 2008 by a Rhode island corporate law lawyer.
-This commercial law post explains the process of organizing and operating an (LLC) in RI.
-This informative legal article discuses the numerous benefits of a limited liability Company, including the limited liability of the members of the LLC for the debts of the limited liability company.
-Also members of the LLC for have no perosnal liability for personal injury, truck accident, car crashes and slip and fall claims caused by other agents, employees or member of the company.
+Operating & setting up a Limited Liability Company (LLC) in RI- This business jaw post was authored by a Rhode Island corporate lawyer.
+This commercial law post explains the process of organizing and operating an LLC in RI.
+This informative legal article discusses the numerous benefits of a limited liability Company.
+These benefits include the limited liability of the members of the LLC for the debts of the limited liability company.
+Also members of an LLC have no personal liability for personal injury, truck accident, car crashes and slip and fall claims caused by other agents, employees or member of the company.

 Legal references concerning business law:

 The US Small Business Association States: “A limited liability company is a hybrid type of legal structure that provides the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
 The “owners” of an LLC are referred to as “members.”
 Depending on the state, the members can consist of a single individual (one owner), two or more individuals, corporations or other LLCs.
 Unlike shareholders in a corporation, LLCs are not taxed as a separate business entity.
 Instead, all profits and losses are “passed through” the business to each member of the LLC.
-LLC members report profits and losses on their personal federal tax returns, just like the owners of a partnership would.” https://www.sba.gov/content/limited-liability-company-llc
+LLC members report profits and losses on their personal federal tax returns, just like the owners of a partnership would.”
+SBA

 The IRS states: “When beginning a business, you must decide what form of business entity to establish.
 Your form of business determines which income tax return form you have to file.
 The most common forms of business are the sole proprietorship, partnership, corporation, and S corporation.
 A Limited Liability Company (LLC) is a relatively new business structure allowed by state statute.
 Legal and tax considerations enter into selecting a business structure.”
 IRS

 “Unlike shareholders in a corporation, LLCs are not taxed as a separate business entity.
 Instead, all profits and losses are “passed through” the business to each member of the LLC.
 LLC members report profits and losses on their personal federal tax returns, just like the owners of a partnership would.”
 US Small Business Association

-Visit Slepkowlaw home page here
+Visit the Slepkow law home page here